abijanu101/EVS-WebDev-Proj/README.md

 - Handling their interactions
 - User Validation, etc.

-Making this so I can get the CERT from EVS but I haven't really been putting much time into it because of uni - oh, well.
+Making this so I can get the cert from EVS but I haven't really been putting much time into it because of uni - oh, well: we'll see how this all turns out, I guess...